Rokiis1/roadmap/6.Module/test_managment.md

 **Key Concepts:**

-1. **Test Objectives:** These are the goals and targets of the testing process.
-They should be measurable and achievable, and should align with the objectives of the software development process.
+1. **Test Objectives:** These are what you want to achieve with your testing.
+They should be clear goals that you can measure and realistically reach.
+These goals should also match up with what you're trying to achieve with your software development.

 2. **Test Methods:** These are the types of testing that will be conducted on the software, such as unit testing, integration testing, system testing, and acceptance testing.